greatroboticslab/tieimaging/README.md

 ## Overview

 This project implements the Transport of Intensity Equation (TIE) to reconstruct phase information from intensity-only measurements.
 The experiment characterizes a low-cost LCD-based spatial light modulator (SLM).
 By analyzing intensity changes across slightly defocused images, the algorithm reconstructs a 3D phase map of the LCD surface.
+I have imcluded my senior thesis and results.

 ### The phase reconstruction reveals:
 - Surface texture and non-uniformities of the LCD